(San Francisco, California)

 The past few seasons saw Franklin on the podium at Minnesota Opera for the world premiere of Doubt by Douglas Cuomo, based on the Pulitzer Prize winning play; Thomas’ Hamlet, La Cenerentola, Così fan tutte at Teatro Regio di Torino and Cagliari; concerts in Trieste; Death in Venice in Mexico City; Il Barbiere di Siviglia and Attila in Lima; Le Comte Ory at the Greek National Opera of Athens; new productions of L’Amour Coniugale by Mayr, La Cambiale di Matrimonio and La Gazzetta (all released by Naxos) at the Rossini Festival in Wildbad.

-He will open Barcelona's 2018–19 Season with I Puritani; Lucia di Lammermoor in Tenerife; La Traviata and Elektra in Minneapolis; and concerts in Munich, Valencia and Oviedo.
+He will open Barcelona's 2018–19 Season with I Puritani; Lucia di Lammermoor in Tenerife; La Traviata in Minneapolis; Macbeth in Trieste; and concerts in Munich, Valencia and Oviedo.